 Should you invest in network testing equipment for data center infrastructure?

-Network testing equipment vendors like Ixia, Spirent, Breaking Point and JDSU have traditionally counted
+Network testing equipment vendors like Ixia, Spirent, Breaking Point and JDSU have traditionally counted the vast majority of their customers among network equipment manufacturers and service providers.
+At this year's Interop 2011, testing vendors are setting their sites on enterprise customers.

 On Monday at Interop, I asked Kelly K. Maloit, director of public relationships for testing vendor Ixia, how much penetration her industry has into the enterprise market.
 She estimated that only 15% to 20% of enterprises actually invest in network testing equipment.
 Generally, enterprises only make the investment after something goes wrong.
 For instance, if a major security breach happens, they acquire network testing equipment for vetting their network security infrastructure.